evmts/tevm-monorepo/apps/docs/guides/webpack.md

 - **Details**

-`pluginWebpackEvmts` allows you to import solidity files directly in your NEXT.js
+`pluginWebpackTevm` allows you to import solidity files directly in your NEXT.js

 - **Examples**